Woodland Hills, Los Angeles: Infrastructure

 Los Angeles Fire Department Station 84 (Woodland Hills) and Station 105 (Woodland Hills) serve the community.

-The Los Angeles Police Department operates the Topanga Division station in Canoga Park which provides service to the Woodland Hills area.
+The Los Angeles Police Department operates the Topanga Division station in Canoga Park, which provides service to the Woodland Hills area.

 Notable people

-The Motion Picture & Television Country House and Hospital, a private retirement, nursing care and acute-care hospital facility is reserved for industry professionals.
-The section includes some people who lived and/or died there, among other residents.
+The Motion Picture & Television Country House and Hospital, a private retirement, nursing care and acute-care hospital facility, is reserved for industry professionals.
+The neighborhood includes some people who lived and/or died there, among other residents.